 Are you planning to launch a WordPress site or want to update the look of an existing one?
-This usually means choosing a WordPress theme, which is not an easy task when you consider the thousands of themes out there!
+This usually means choosing a WordPress theme, which is not an easy task when considering the thousands of themes out there!

 Sunny HQ, WordPress support experts, created a checklist to help you decide how to choose a WordPress theme that’s right for your business.
 Read on to find out more.